 Appointments are based on a number of criteria, please visit the Teaching Assistantship Handbook for more information on appointment criteria.

 Most appointments are 50% fte; for information on other appointment types please visit the TA handbook.
-A 50% appointment provides a 100% (or near 100%) tuition benefit, and 50% (or half-time) teaching assistants (TAs) are expected to provide an average of 20 hours per week of service.
+A 50% (or half-time) appointment provides a 100% (or near 100%) tuition benefit, and half-time teaching assistants (TAs) are expected to provide an average of 20 hours per week of service.
 A teaching assistant's specific duties are assigned by the instructor.
-These may include, but are not limited to: conducting laboratory or recitation sessions, assisting students with laboratory and homework assignments, grading assignments and examinations, and assisting the instructor with the preparation of course materials.
+These may include but are not limited to: conducting laboratory or recitation sessions, assisting students with laboratory and homework assignments, grading assignments and examinations, and assisting the instructor with the preparation of course materials.
 In some cases, depending on a TA's experience with the course materials or the particular instructor, the TA may be required to attend the lectures and/or do all the assignments.

 The Computer Science and Engineering Program participates in TA training and orientation programs that are sponsored by the Center for Educational Innovation of the University of Minnesota.
 Teaching assistants will be notified if such programs are mandatory.
 Even when they are optional, students are urged to attend them.
 For more information please visit the TA handbook.

-Teaching assistants must be enrolled for a minimum of six credits each semester, except for doctoral candidates (those who have passed the preliminary oral examination for the Ph.D. degree and have completed all Doctoral thesis credits) who must enroll for a minimum of one credit (CSci 8444).
+Teaching Assistants and Research Assistants must be enrolled for a minimum of six credits each semester, except for doctoral candidates (those who have passed the preliminary oral examination for the Ph.D. degree and have completed all Doctoral thesis credits) who must enroll for a minimum of one credit (CSci 8444).
 There may be additional registration requirements imposed by sources external to the Graduate School and international students should check with the International Student & Scholar Services office.

 The Graduate School offers a variety of fellowships in addition to fellowships that require program nomination.
 Announcements of these fellowships will be sent to the grads email alias so students must be sure to subscribe to this list.